 Physical Abilities Test

 Each applicant must successfully complete the Oregon Physical Abilities Test (ORPAT) which is required for successful completion of academy training and certification provided by the Oregon Department of Public Safety Standards and Training.
-More information about ORPAT can be found at:
+More information about ORPAT can be found by visiting the DPSST website.

 Only applicants who achieve a passing score will be eligible for placement on an interview list.